13th Canadian Screen Awards: Ceremony information

 The Canadian Screen Week programme of events prior to the main gala (including non-televised ceremonies for technical and genre categories) were consolidated and reduced to two days (30 and 31 May).

-After multiple ceremonies in which television coverage was limited to an hour-long virtual ceremony or tape delayed highlights special on CBC Television, the Academy announced that live coverage of the gala ceremony would return.
+After multiple ceremonies in which television coverage was limited to an hour-long virtual ceremony or tape delayed highlights special on CBC Television, the academy announced that live coverage of the gala ceremony would return.
 It was initially announced that this coverage would be exclusive to the CBC's streaming platform CBC Gem.
-Just days before the ceremony, the Academy announced that the ceremony would in fact air on CBC Television as well, indicating that the original streaming-only decision had been made in part because of the possibility of conflicts with CBC coverage of the 2025 Stanley Cup playoffs; Game 7 of the Eastern Conference final had been scheduled for 1 June if necessary, but the series was completed on 28 May after five games, thus freeing the 1 June date.
+Just days before the ceremony, the academy announced that the ceremony would in fact air on CBC Television as well, indicating that the original streaming-only decision had been made in part because of the possibility of conflicts with CBC coverage of the 2025 Stanley Cup playoffs; Game 7 of the Eastern Conference final had been scheduled for 1 June if necessary, but the series was completed on 28 May after five games, thus freeing the 1 June date.

-Barry Hertz of The Globe and Mail felt that the situation could have been avoided entirely if the awards had reverted back to their traditional early spring scheduling, instead of retaining the late-May scheduling that was introduced in 2024.
-According to Academy CEO Tammy Frick, the Academy had chosen to stick with the late-May scheduling as that aligned the awards with the annual television upfronts season, as well as the period of industry activity between the Cannes Film Festival and the Banff World Media Festival.
+Barry Hertz of The Globe and Mail felt that the situation could have been avoided entirely if the awards had reverted to their traditional early spring scheduling, instead of retaining the late-May scheduling that was introduced in 2024.
+According to Academy CEO Tammy Frick, the academy had chosen to stick with the late-May scheduling as that aligned the awards with the annual television upfronts season, as well as the period of industry activity between the Cannes Film Festival and the Banff World Media Festival.